 For each Azure service in your architecture, consult the relevant Azure service guide in the Well-Architected Framework.
 For the Modern Web App pattern, you need a messaging system to support asynchronous messaging, an application platform that supports containerization, and a container image repository.

 Choose a message queue.
 A message queue is an important piece of service-oriented architectures.
 It decouples message senders and receivers to enable asynchronous messaging.
 Use the guidance on choosing an Azure messaging service to pick an Azure messaging system that supports your design needs.
-Azure has three messaging services: Azure Event Grid, Azure Event Hubs, and Azure Service Bus.
-Start with Azure Service Bus as the default choice and use the other two options if Azure Service Bus doesn't meet your needs.
+Azure has three messaging services: Azure Event Grid, Azure Event Hubs, and Service Bus.
+Start with Service Bus as the default choice, and use the other two options if Service Bus doesn't meet your needs.

-Service Use Case Azure Service Bus Choose Azure Service Bus for reliable, ordered, and possibly transactional delivery of high-value messages in enterprise applications.
-Azure Event Grid Choose Azure Event Grid when you need to handle a large number of discrete events efficiently.
-Azure Event Grid is scalable for event-driven applications where many small, independent events (like resource state changes) need to be routed to subscribers in a low-latency, publish-subscribe model.
-Azure Event Hubs Choose Azure Event Hubs for massive, high-throughput data ingestion—such as telemetry, logs, or real-time analytics.
-Azure Event Hubs is optimized for streaming scenarios where bulk data needs to be ingested and processed continuously.
+Service Use case Service Bus Choose Service Bus for reliable, ordered, and possibly transactional delivery of high-value messages in enterprise applications.
+Event Grid Choose Event Grid when you need to handle a large number of discrete events efficiently.
+Event Grid is scalable for event-driven applications where many small, independent events (like resource state changes) need to be routed to subscribers in a low-latency, publish-subscribe model.
+Event Hubs Choose Event Hubs for massive, high-throughput data ingestion—such as telemetry, logs, or real-time analytics.
+Event Hubs is optimized for streaming scenarios where bulk data needs to be ingested and processed continuously.
 Implement a container service.
 For the parts of your application that you want to containerize, you need an application platform that supports containers.
 Use the Choose an Azure container service guidance to help make your decision.
-Azure has three principal container services: Azure Container Apps, Azure Kubernetes Service, and App Service.
-Start with Azure Container Apps as the default choice and use the other two options if Azure Container Apps doesn't meet your needs.
+Azure has three principal container services: Azure Container Apps, Azure Kubernetes Service (AKS), and Azure App Service.
+Start with Container Apps as the default choice and use the other two options if Container Apps doesn't meet your needs.

 Code guidance